junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 ```

 The handler function is similar to the old implementation, and we could achieve the same result if we used Axum's
 fallback routes.
-However, I decided that using a query extractor would be simpler, as the ergonomics of Axum is not what
+However, I decided that using a query extractor would be simpler, as the details of Axum is not what
 we're focusing on.

 With the handler in place, we can now create the main function.
 Because Axum integrates with Tower, and the Lambda
-runtime is built on Tower, it becomes very easy to adapt the Axum service to a Tower service.
-We'll use the following
+runtime is built on Tower, it becomes very easy to turn the Axum router to a Tower service.
+We'll do the following
-diff:
+changes:

 ```diff
 -     let service = service_fn(handler);